animatedcreativity/node-delay-values/README.md

 # node-delay-values
 Delay and get values in callback.
-Very useful in for-loop.
+Very useful in loops.

 **Usage:**